 Once hot, add the onion and a good pinch of salt.
 Stir every few minutes for 10-12 minutes, until the onion just starts to brown and is very soft.

-Add the garlic and stir for 30-60 seconds, until fragrant.
+Add the garlic and stir for 30 to 60 seconds, until fragrant.

-Add the quinoa to the pan and let toast for 3-5 minutes, stirring frequently.
+Add the quinoa to the pan and let toast for 3 to 5 minutes, stirring frequently.

 Slowly pour in the wine (careful, it will spatter a bit) and stir together.
 Let simmer for about 2 minutes until the wine is absorbed, stirring constantly.
 (The pan doesn’t need to be dry, just not pooling liquid.)